 Whilst there has been a distinct improvement on Crusader Kings III over its predecessor in almost every way, the game’s A.I. is still rather wonky; when it’s at its best the A.I. can be ruthless, striking at the most inopportune moment and capitalising on any weakness on your part.
 When it is at its worst it is charging around the map like a headless chicken.
 Either allowing you to rack up war score by simply chasing after them.
 Or you’ll find your allies wandering off and leaving you and your provinces vulnerable to attack as it seems to prioritise its own war score contribution over actually winning the bloody war.

 Given how essential alliances can be in the early to mid-game of Crusader Kings III, it is hard to just shrug this off; this is especially true if you are playing one of the smaller nations and counties where you are going to need all the help you can get to take on rivals that are of similar strength to you.

 As a whole, whilst the core gameplay of the title has its fumbles and its issues, there is nothing about them which kills the overall experience.
 From that point of view alone, coupled with the content within the game (even with a few notable exceptions), it still makes for a title that comes close to the perfect sequel.

 SOUND AND GRAPHICS – UI WHY?

-The UI can be terribly finickity and obtuse at times with you needing pixel perfect precision in order to get a pop-up menu to appear.
+The UI can be terribly finicky and obtuse at times with you needing pixel-perfect precision in order to get a pop-up menu to appear.
 Whilst this might well be patched and only affects you in the early game when you are trying to find out what certain perks and terms mean, it is frustrating more often than not.
 Sure, as time goes on you’ll become more familiar with the new terms and perks but even still, it is an annoyance.

 Crusader Kings III was reviewed on PC.